cwindeknecht/Sprint-Challenge--Processes-and-Scheduling/README.md

 1. List all of the main states a process may be in at any point in time on a standard Unix system.
 Briefly explain what each of these states mean.

+* Ready: It is available to begin running but the CPU has yet to instigate the process.
+* Running: CPU is running instructions of the process.
+* Waiting: An event that the process doesn't control has yet to happen and therefore it is in a state of flux until it happens, e.g. user input or another process it relies upon in some fashion.
+* Terminated: It is no longer running and should no longer be in the table.

 2. What is a Zombie Process?
 How does it get created?
 How does it get destroyed?

+* A zombie process is one that has no more instructions to be processed but is still living on the process table.
+* It is created when a process terminates but the parent process hasn't accepted its exit status.
+* It is destroyed when the parent makes a wait() system call and reaps the process.

 3. Describe the job of the Scheduler in the OS in general.

+* The Scheduler allocates resources to jobs; I understand jobs to be a set of related processes.
+It makes sure that jobs are not prioritized and that they are executed without prejudice.

 4. Describe the benefits of the MLFQ over a plain Round-Robin scheduler.

+* The MLFQ "learns" the nature of the processes it runs and can schedule them more appropriately.
+It has multiple queues with varying priority levels; these levels are based upon past experience the MLFQ has with the process and this is how it determines the priority the process has.
+* A Round-Robin scheduler does no "learning" but operates in a FIFO fashion.
+Each process receives a time alotment, and if it doesn't finish in the alotted time, it is placed in the back of a queue to be continued later.

 ## Programming Exercise: The Lambda School Shell (`lssh`)